MicrosoftDocs/visualstudio-docs/docs/install/controlling-updates-to-visual-studio-deployments.md

 ---
 # Control updates to network-based Visual Studio deployments

 Enterprise administrators often create a layout and host it on a network file share to deploy to their end-users.
+This page describes how to configure your network layout options properly.

 ## Controlling where Visual Studio looks for updates

 By default, Visual Studio continues to look online for updates even if the installation was deployed from a network share.
 If an update is available, the user can install it.
 Any updated content that is not found in the offline layout is downloaded from the web.

-If you want direct control over where Visual Studio looks for updates, you can modify the location where it looks.
+If you want to control where the Visual Studio client looks for updates, like if your client machine does not have internet access and you want to ensure that it only installs from the layout, then you can configure the location where the installer looks for updated product bits.
 You can also control the version your users are updated to.
 To do so, follow these steps:

 1. Create an offline layout: